huangzehao/caffe-vdsr/README.md

 2. "VDSR_170000.mat" is a model trained by myself

-3. "VDSR_Official.mat" is a official model converted from [Official Test Code](http://cv.snu.ac.kr/research/VDSR/)
+3. "VDSR_Official.mat" is an official model converted from [Official Test Code](http://cv.snu.ac.kr/research/VDSR/)

 ## Different from original paper